-Click here for the nomination form!
 Please submit all nominations to firstname.lastname@example.org.
 PARC has an open nomination period each autumn.
-The open-nomination period is announced via the PARC listserv.
-You can sign up for the PARC listserv here.
+The open-nomination period is announced via the PARC newsletter.
+You can sign up for the PARC newsletter here.

 Award Notification and Presentation

-Award recipient will be notified by or before mid-January, 2018 by e-mail and mail with a letter stating the accomplishment(s) of the Award winner meriting its receipt, signed by PARC Joint National Steering Committee Co-chairs.
+Award recipient will be notified mid-January by e-mail and mail with a letter stating the accomplishment(s) of the Award winner meriting its receipt, signed by PARC Joint National Steering Committee Co-chairs.
 Award presentation logistics will be discussed upon notification.
-This Award will be presented annually in conjunction with the March meeting of the PARC Joint National Steering Committee, typically held at the North American Wildlife and Natural Resources Conference (NAWNRC).
+This Award will be presented annually in conjunction with the March meeting of the PARC Joint National Steering Committee.

-The award includes a cash award of $1000 and an engraved, commemorative plaque.
+The award includes a cash award of $1000 (for those eligible to receive monetary awards) and an engraved, commemorative plaque.
 In addition, the award winner will be publicly recognized in PARC announcements and news releases, as well as in person during the award presentation.

-The Award will be presented in conjunction with the Spring meeting of the PARC Joint National Steering Committee, typically held at the North American Wildlife and Natural Resources Conference (NAWNRC)
+The award typically is presented in conjunction with the Spring meeting of the PARC Joint National Steering Committee, often held at the North American Wildlife and Natural Resources Conference (NAWNRC)

 About Alison Haskell, 1956-2006